xjrga/xjrga.github.io/main_source/snack/tips/index.rst

  * Try to use the fewest of constraints possible but use as many as you need
  * Snack will always give you the food combination that is lowest in calories
  * Snack may find the solution unfeasible
+ * If Snack says solution is unfeasible after adding a new constraint, try pinning the model and continue
  * Create constraints based on recommended guidelines by health organizations
  * The more constraints there are the pickier it gets
  * Watch out for constraints working against each other